PanGalacticTech/MapMaster/README.md

 - Designed to make sharing maps over discord or video conferenceing easy and clean using window share
 - Easy intergration into live streaming setups.
 Clean interface for streaming.

+If you use/enjoy this software, consider [buying me a coffee](https://ko-fi.com/imogenwren).

 ## Features
 ### Map Mask